Iran studying deal to halt war as stalemate persists

 DUBAI: Iran is reviewing a proposed agreement with the United States to halt the war between the two countries, Iran's Mehr news reported on Tuesday (Jun 2), after US President Donald Trump said talks to reach a deal were continuing.

-More than three months after the US and Israel launched strikes against Iran, the conflict has hardened into a stalemate, while largely indirect talks to negotiate an interim deal have proved inconclusive, leaving the Strait of Hormuz largely shut.
+More than three months after the US and Israel launched strikes against Iran, the conflict has hardened into a stalemate, while efforts to negotiate an interim deal have proved inconclusive, leaving the Strait of Hormuz largely shut.

 Iran has not yet responded to a proposed final text of the temporary deal, and was taking a "stern" approach given what it sees as a history of US non-compliance and longstanding mistrust, Mehr cited a source as saying.